 - 4 ounces asparagus, tough ends removed

 - 11⁄2 teaspoons extra virgin olive oil

-- 1/4 teaspoon kosher salt
+- 1⁄2 teaspoon kosher salt

 - 1⁄2 recipe Pâte Brisée, page 50

 - 1 shallot, thinly sliced (approximately 2 tablespoons)

 - 1-2 ounces prosciutto, sliced into small dice

 - 2 tablespoons fresh shelled or frozen peas

 - 2 tablespoons fresh basil, chopped

 - 1⁄2 cup half-and-half or whole milk

 - 1⁄2 cup heavy cream

 - 1 egg

 - 1 egg yolk

 - 1/4 cup grated Parmigiano-Reggiano

-Preheat oven to 425°F on convection bake with rack in position 2.
+Preheat oven to 425°F on convection bake.

 Line the baking tray with aluminum foil.
 Toss the asparagus on the tray with 1 tablespoon of olive oil and 1⁄4 teaspoon of kosher salt.
-Roast for 5 to 10 minutes, depending on the thickness of the asparagus.
-Remove asparagus when it has softened and browned slightly but is still crisp-tender.
+Roast on rack 2 (middle rack position) for 5 to 10 minutes, depending on the thickness of the asparagus.
+Remove asparagus when it has softened and browned slightly but still crisp-tender.
 Once cool, cut asparagus into 1⁄2-inch pieces.
 Reserve.

-While asparagus is in the oven, roll the pâte brisée to fill a 9-inch tart pan, form the edges and return it to the refrigerator to rest for at least a half-hour.
+While asparagus is in the oven, roll the pâte brisée to fill

+a 9-inch tart pan, form the edges and return it to the refrigerator to rest for at least a half-hour.

-Turn oven down to 400°F on convection bake, and move rack to position 1 (bottom position).
+Turn oven down to 400°F on convection bake, in rack position 1 (bottom position).
 Allow at least 10 minutes for oven to come down in temperature.